Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/index.md

 <article markdown>
 <div class="text" markdown>
-:material-roman-numeral-1: __Example of Deploying a Cosmo Tech Workspace__
+:material-roman-numeral-1: __Example: Deploying a Cosmo Tech Workspace__

 ---
-This guide provides an example of how to deploy a workspace using Babylon
+This guide provides an example on how to deploy a workspace using Babylon.

 ---
 <footer markdown>